olutosinbanjo/Hello_World_dpcpp/README.md

 </p>

+From the inmage shown above,

     Let A be a container of the indexes of individual string values (total index = 12).

     Let B be a team of threads, which is equal to the number of individual string values (total number of threads = 12).

     Let C, be the timing of thread finishes in an arbitrary unit of time, such that 1 = first thread to finish, 5 = 5th thread to finish, and so on.

-    Let D, be the finish line.

     Now, the threads are carriers of the string values and they have been assigned to the string values in an order of magnitude.

-    The threads do not finish at the same time as indicated by C; but the expression 'wait' ensures that the string value is printing correctly.
+    The threads do not finish at the same time as indicated by C; but the expression 'WAIT' ensures that the string value is printing correctly.

-    That is, the string value is printed with respect to the index of the thread.
+    That is, the string value is printed with respect to the index of the thread and not with respect to the timing of thread finishes.

+> The Threads carrying the string values could get to the RED line in any order, but the "WAIT" expression exnsures correct ordering of thread Indexes.

 # References